MooersLab/pymolsnips/README.md

 	<img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/VSCaoSnip.gif">
 </p>

+One thing to note when using tab stops is that mirrored selections are very 'fragile', if you will.
+Before you begin typing, make sure that the mirrored sections are all highlighted.It is easy to exit tab stop selections by the click of a mouse or even a keyboard movement!
+Getting your selections re-highlighted is not difficult but varies between text editor.
+Find more information about mirrored tab stops in the installation instructions of that text editor.

 The animation below demonstrates the use of mirrored tab stops where changed default values are mirrored at identical sites.
 If mirrored tab stops are available for a text editor, you can learn more about them in the installation instructions of that text editor.

 <p align="center">
 	<img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/VSCMirror.gif">
 </p>

+Here is a working list of text editors that can utilize mirrored tab stops:
+* Atom
+* Brackets
+* CudaText
+* Visual Studio Code

 <h2> <A name="gallery"> Gallery of snippet names and example output </A></h2>